 HONS-240 Thought and Social Diversity

-A diversity course in the context of an issue of substantial concern to individuals and society.
-Each year an issue is identified, and its historical, psychological, social, political, economic and/or ethical elements are explored.
-Students are introduced to the concepts and methods of the social sciences, read primary sources within several disciplines and learn in a highly participatory classroom environment.
+An introduction to the social sciences in the context of issues of substantial concern to individuals and society, this course identifies specific social issues and explores them in their historical, psychological, political, and ethical contexts.
+Students study concepts and methods central to the social sciences, read primary sources in several disciplines, and learn in a highly participatory classroom environment.
 4 SH.
-CC: Diversity Intensive, Social Interactions, Writing Intensive.
+CC: Social Interactions, Diversity, and Writing Intensive.

 HONS-250 Thought and the Natural Sciences

-A history and philosophy of science course with a laboratory, focusing on science as a human activity.
-Through an examination of methods, explanations, limitations and applications of science, the student is given sufficient background to be able to recognize attributes of true science, pseudoscience and technology.
-In addition, the course introduces the student to the complexity of ethical, political and sociological issues that are the products of science and technology.
-The laboratory component of the course will include field trips and experiments to reinforce the student's concept of how scientific information is obtained and utilized.
-Although examples from biology, chemistry, earth and environmental sciences, and physics are used to illustrate the nature of science and how it changes, this course is not designed as an introduction to those disciplines.
-Rather, it is a general science course that attempts to demonstrate some trends in science and how a scientist works.
-Prerequisite: Sophomore standing.
+This history and philosophy of science course focuses on science as a human activity.
+Through an examination of methods, explanations, limitations, and applications of science, students are given sufficient background to be able to recognize distinctive attributes of both actual science and pseudoscience.
+The course introduces students to the complexity of ethical, political, and social issues that are byproducts of science and technology.
+Experiments in biology, chemistry, geology, and physics are used to illustrate the nature and progress of science across time.
 4 SH.
-CC: Interdisciplinary, Scientific Explanations, Team Intensive, Writing Intensive.
+CC: Interdisciplinary, Scientific Explanations, Writing Intensive, Team Intensive.